Compare smart EV chargers and energy tariffs in the UK — July 2026

 Why compare a smart charger and an EV tariff together?

-In the UK, your home charging cost is driven by two things: how efficiently you can schedule charging and what you pay per kWh when you plug in.
-Matching the right charger features to the right tariff can be the difference between “it works” and “it works automatically and costs less”.
+Your home charging cost is driven by two things: how reliably you can schedule charging and what you pay per kWh when you plug in.
+Matching the right charger features to the right tariff is the difference between “it works” and “it works automatically and costs less” — and the gap widens as the cap rises in July 2026.

 Lower overnight charging costs